Aberdeen Airport taxis and transfer services

 Although “airport taxis” is a common phrase, the word “taxi” officially refers to cars that are licensed by the council.
 This essentially means they’re able to be flagged down from a rank or other roadside parking spot.
 Minicabs, as an example aren’t “taxis” so they can’t be legally be flagged down as and when you need one.
 Instead, you have to pre-book them through an authorised agent.
 Both taxis and minicab companies serve Aberdeen airport, although the journey will tend to be quicker, cheaper and easier if you can book a Minicab.
 If you’ve booked a meet and greet service, the driver personally meet you at the terminal and park the car in the short stay car park.
 (The cost of parking is usually included in the overall charge).
 Otherwise you can hail a cab from the Aberdeen Airport Taxi rank or meeting them at a pre-arranged point such as a neighbouring car park or terminal exit.

 The price of a taxi or mini-cab ride reflects the comfort, facility and size of car provided.
 A taxi-ride to the city’s train station, situated within Aberdeen city centre, takes approximately twenty five minutes.
-Whilst an economy taxi will cost around £20, a saloon car with meet and greet service is likely to cost £25-30 and an executive vehicle such as a Mercedes or Bentley upwards of £40.

 The second busiest airport in Scotland and the gateway to the Cairngorms, Aberdeen Airport provides access to the cities of Aberdeen and Dundee as well as to the many beautiful small towns surrounding it.
 With its booming oil industry the airport has a significant number of business users as well as students attending the popular Aberdeen University and tourists attracted by its national park (the largest in Scotland), its dramatic coastline and modern dynamic city.
 To suit the diverse needs of its airport users, Aberdeen airport is served by a good range of taxi and mini-cab companies providing good economy and executive travel options with a range of added extras.
 Whether you’re travelling for business or with the family, you’ll be in safe hands with Aberdeen Airport’s taxis.